 For refunds outside of Events, prior specific consent is required by:

-Vice-President, Marketing & Member Relations
+Vice-President, Business Development & Member Relations

 The Association is responsible for all Personal Information under its custody or control, including information which it may transfer to a third party for processing.
 The Director of Finance of the Association has been appointed as Privacy Officer for the Association.
 The Privacy Officer may delegate day-to-day responsibility for administration of this Policy to other employees but the Privacy Officer remains accountable for the Association’s handling of Personal Information.